SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 {{< c8y-admon-important >}}
 It is important to manage consumers carefully as they can place significant storage resource demands on a system.
-Consumers should only be created (connected) if they are to be active, and should be unsubscribed if they are no longer needed or not needed for long periods.
+Only create (connect) consumers they are to be active, and unsubscribe them if they are no longer needed or not needed for long periods.
-Unsubscribing is an explicit action - disconnecting a consumer client does *not* unsubscribe it.
+Unsubscribing is an explicit action - disconnecting a consumer client does not unsubscribe it.
 See the [Consumer lifecycle](../notifications/#consumer-lifecycle) section for more details.
 {{< /c8y-admon-important >}}

-The diagram below shows 3 consumers that have been created in the Messaging Service by four consumer clients.
+The diagram below shows three consumers that have been created in the Messaging Service by four consumer clients.

-The rightmost client identifies its consumer as 'alarmmonitor" and that consumer receives messages from the "alarms" subscription topic.
+The rightmost client identifies its consumer as "alarmmonitor" and that consumer receives messages from the "alarms" subscription topic.

-The second to right client identifies its consumer as 'tempaudit" and that consumer receives messages from the "temperature" subscription topic.
+The second to right client identifies its consumer as "tempaudit" and that consumer receives messages from the "temperature" subscription topic.

 The leftmost two consumer clients are two shares of a (logically single) [shared consumer](../notifications/#shared-tokens), and so share the same copy of topic messages.
 They both identify the same "tempmonitor" consumer; each receives a non-overlapping subset